MarwanNaciri/Optimization_of_litter_size_polar_bears/README.md

 - quantifying the level of evidence for effects
 - plotting the main figures.

-The model takes several hours to run (~18h on my machine).
-The output of the model is therefore included in this repository.
+The model takes ~6 hours to run on an HPC cluster, but the output of the model is also included in this repository.

 Software and package version: